-We successfully applied the advanced methodology used to internally manage operational risk during the 2017 financial year.
-The scenario analyses introduced in the previous year are conducted on a regular basis.
+We applied our advanced methodology used to internally manage operational risk during the 2018 financial year in the established way.
+The scenario analyses are conducted on a regular basis.
 This involves asking experts from all areas of the Bank about a wide-ranging list of possible scenarios during structured workshops.
-The Bank's strategies specify a high degree of vertical integration.
-Accordingly, outsourcing is only done in isolated instances under the responsibility of a centralised outsourcing management function.
+Outsourcing topics occur where it appears useful in consideration of profitability and is the responsibility of the centralised outsourcing management function.
 All outsourced activities are evaluated, rated, and documented.
 We also analyse scenarios involving potential difficulties with cooperation partners or suppliers.
 The results make it possible to assess future operational risk potential and gain an additional perspective on this type of risk.